The flimsier the historical evidence, the more entertaining the characters and stories.

 His inspiration was Socrates, who rejected the link between material comforts and happiness, as well as fiercely championing open-mindedness and the right to question authority.
 It became the basis of his method of teaching (‘Socratic dialogue’) and a supreme virtue in itself.
 Stories of the lifestyle Diogenes chose — dressing in rags, begging, eschewing the comforts of conventional life — sound remarkably similar to the extreme asceticism practised by religious adherents down the ages.
 Rejection of crude materialism and of conventional standards and norms of living was their route to freedom — freedom, that is, from human failings such as pride, desire and jealousy.
 Diogenes’ follower, Crates, supposedly abandoned a rich inheritance to embrace the life of the Cynic.
 Only with the actions of later followers of Diogenes and the first Cynics — shamelessly living off the largesse of others, relentlessly satirical and sarcastic — did ‘cynicism’ acquire the characteristics we now associate with the word.

-And so we have the fictional Diogenes Club, first mentioned in Memoirs of Sherlock Holmes.
+And so we come to the fictional Diogenes Club, first mentioned in Memoirs of Sherlock Holmes.
 Containing “the most unsociable and unclubable [sic] men in town”, its members were expected to ignore each other and talking was not permitted under any circumstances.
-Eccentric, peculiar, unconventional – the name ‘Diogenes’ seems fitting.
-Yet the word ‘cosmopolitan’ – citizen of the world – possibly originated with Diogenes.
+Eccentric, peculiar, unconventional — the name ‘Diogenes’ seems fitting.
+Yet the word ‘cosmopolitan’ — citizen of the world — possibly originated with Diogenes.
 In these days of growing intolerance, rampant bigotry and narrow-minded xenophobia, at levels not witnessed since the 1930s, this minor fact, apart from anything else, seems to me to recommend him as a figure of interest.